 The hit: The weather.
 London is famously rainy, but when we were there it was nothing but blue skies and sunshine.
 Come to think of it, I should have bought a lottery ticket.

 The miss: We needed more time to explore the city—about three years longer, to be precise.
-You could live in London your entire life and never see it all.
+You could live in London your entire life and never see it all, plus there are some fantastic day trips by train.

 Days 4-7: Lagos, Portugal